lucid2713/lucid2713.github.io/about.md

 <img class="col one right" src="/img/prof_pic.jpg">

 <br/>
-Hi :> My name is Min-a Kim.
+Hi, My name is Min-a Kim.

 I live in Seoul, South Korea.
 I was born in Busan(Korea) and had lived in there until 18 years old.